SojournerDevelopment/Reactor/README.md

 Reactor can also be used for IPC.

-The latest implementation allows TCP Server/Clients to be developed using the JSON Mime Format.
-For example, a Python script can be used as a client while Reactor runs as a .net server on the other side.
 Reactor *next-gen* Version 1.0 is completely platform independent meaning you can develop a server / client for it in nearly any programming language.

 Check out the many different examples included within the repository, starting with a simple console based server, over to a easy to implement Remote Desktop application and more.
 It has never been easier to create an secure tcp/ip socket server and client.